XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ### Peer Status Stream ###

-The admin-only `peer_status` stream reports a large amount of information regarding the activities of other `rippled` servers to which this server is connected, in particular regarding their status in the consensus process.
+The admin-only `peer_status` stream reports a large amount of information on the activities of other `rippled` servers to which this server is connected, in particular their status in the consensus process.

 Example of a Peer Status stream message: